 Chief Executive Officer

-Pete Hegseth serves as Chief Executive Officer for Concerned Veterans for America and is a Fox News contributor.
-Prior to joining CVA, Pete was Executive Director for Vets for Freedom from 2007-2011, growing the Iraq and Afghanistan veterans organization to over 95,000 members.
+Pete Hegseth serves as Chief Executive Officer for Concerned Veterans for America (CVA) and is a FOX News contributor.

-An infantry Captain in the Army National Guard, Pete returned from a deployment to Afghanistan in 2012, where he was the senior counterinsurgency instructor at the Counterinsurgency Training Center in Kabul.
+Pete has deployed three times with the U.S. Army since 9/11, most recently from 2011-2012 in Afghanistan as the senior counterinsurgency instructor at the Counterinsurgency Training Center in Kabul.
 Pete previously served in Iraq with the 3rd Brigade of the 101st Airborne Division for their 2005-2006 deployment, serving as an infantry Platoon Leader in Baghdad in 2005, and as a Civil-Military Operations officer in Samarra in 2006.
 He also served in Guantanamo Bay for a year with his National Guard unit.
-Pete holds two Bronze Stars and a Combat Infantryman’s Badge for his time in Iraq and Afghanistan.
+Pete holds two Bronze Stars and a Combat Infantryman’s Badge for his time in Iraq and Afghanistan and was recently promoted to Major in the Individual Ready Reserve.

 Vice President (Strategy)